Sebobo/Shel.DynamicNodes/Readme.md

 ## Usage

-In the TYPO3 Neos backend go to the modules list and click on `Manage dynamic node types`.
+In the Neos CMS backend go to the modules list and click on `Manage dynamic node types`.
 There you can add new nodes and add properties to them.
 After each change the node cache is flushed and the changes are effective immediately.
 You can use the created node types by adding new documents in the page tree.